 Our ten-year investment of more than $600 million accelerates progress on global tobacco control by focusing on the countries with the most tobacco use.

 Along with national and local governments in high-burden areas, our partners and grantees are making positive change happen in some of the toughest tobacco industry strongholds.
-Together, we have protected more than 1.3 billion people with smoke-free legislation and other effective tobacco control policies since 2007.
+Together, we have protected nearly 1.7 billion people with at least one new high-quality tobacco control policy since 2007.

 The advocacy and political activities comprising the Bloomberg Initiative to Reduce Tobacco Use are supported by Mike Bloomberg personally and are not in any part supported by The Bloomberg Family Foundation.